IgniteUI/help-topics/topics/07_What's-New/01_Whats New Revision History/08_jQuery_Whats_New_12_1_Landing_Page.md

 ## <a id="templating-engine"></a> Templating engine for jQuery controls

-The new `igTemplating` engine exposes to developers powerful capabilities to create templates for dynamic content rendering inside Ignite UI controls.
-This engine is used throughout the Ignite UI library instead of the jQuery templating plugin wherever the text in UI elements can be customized to display contents dynamically.
+The new `igTemplating` engine exposes to developers powerful capabilities to create templates for dynamic content rendering inside %%ProductName%% controls.
+This engine is used throughout the %%ProductName%% library instead of the jQuery templating plugin wherever the text in UI elements can be customized to display contents dynamically.
 On the screenshot below a template is applied on the first two columns of a data grid.

 ![](images/Whats_New_in_2012_Volume_1_7.png)